C0D3D3V/bbb-dl/README.md

                         print more verbose debug informations of the chrome browser that is used to generate screenshots --chrome-executable CHROME_EXECUTABLE
-                        Optional path to your installed Chrome executable (Use it if the path is not detected automatically) -ncc, --no-check-certificate
+                        Optional path to your installed Chrome executable (Use it if the path is not detected automatically) --ffmpeg-location FFMPEG_LOCATION
+                        Optional path to the directory in that your installed ffmpeg executable is located (Use it if the path is not detected automatically)
+  -ncc, --no-check-certificate
                         Suppress HTTPS certificate validation --version             Print program version and exit